wynnek/doctors-note-summarizer/README.md

 Updated: 2024.04.10

-Project Name: a descriptive title (should be "catchy" for marketing purposes)
+Project Name: Doctor's Note Summarizer

 Project and Work Product Description:  (should be 1 CONCISE paragraph, 3-7 sentences)
 	• Answer "This project / work product (solution) fills these gaps...